-Note: Currently only the module-versions configuration is available for GtkSource.
+Note: Currently the module-versions configuration is available only for GtkSource, Gtk, and Gdk.

 Matplotlib hooks

 The hooks for the matplotlib package allow user to control the backend collection behavior via backends option under the matplotlib identifier, as described below.